globalbrain/sefirot/docs/components/desc.md

 </SDesc>
 ```

 When displaying long text, there might be a case where you want to trim the texts into certain length.
-You can do so by passing `:line-clamp` prop.
+You can do so by defining `:line-clamp`.
 The value is the number of lines you want to display.

 ```vue-html
 <SDesc cols="2" gap="24">